 WHAT WE ARE DOING AT PANA TO HELP KEEP YOU SAFE

-• Catch up vaccinations are also offered during these morning hours.
+- Catch up vaccinations and the Flu vaccine are also offered during these “Well” hours.

-• We are available to see sick children in the office from 1:30pm until 3pm.
+- We are available to see sick children in the office from 3pm – 4:30pm.

-• Our staff continue to wear a protective face mask during all patient encounters and we highly encourage you to do the same.
+- Our staff continue to wear a protective face mask and other items of personal protective equipment as needed during all patient encounters.

 For your convenience and safety, we do have the option of offering you a Telemedicine appointment for selected office visits and Med Checks.
 During the telemedicine visit with your physician/nurse practitioner, you may be asked to bring the child into the office for further evaluation.